What Not To Feed Your Pet

 So, there are heaps of things that our pets can’t eat.
 They’ll eat them all right, mostly to feed their curious natures, although certain foods can make them sick, and some very sick.

 We’ve put together a useful guide for what your pets can and can’t eat.
 Some foods can poison your pets and others can even rupture their organs.
 If you’ve ever wondered what foods are dangerous, then you’ve come to the right place.

 While avocado is fantastic for the health conscious amongst us, it’s a big no-no for our four-legged companions.

 Parts of the avocado contain an oil-soluble toxin called persin.
-Persin can cause big problems for larger animals such as horses and cattle, but there’s no proof that it can cause serious health issues for dogs and cats.
+Persin can cause big problems for larger animals such as horses and cattle, and can sometimes cause serious health issues for dogs and cats.

-What you will notice, however, is that if your pet eats an avocado, they will most likely get an upset stomach, possibly leading to diarrhoea.
+What you will notice, if your pet eats an avocado, they will most likely get an upset stomach, possibly leading to diarrhoea.
 The avocado’s pit, if consumed, can also be the cause of a gastrointestinal obstruction.

 Yeast, found in raw bread dough can be very dangerous to your pet.

 Yeast expanding in your pet’s stomach can cause a number of problems:

 - Growing stomach may lose blood supply, killing the tissue